Skip to Main Content

 How to apply for the Rising Scholars Osprey Test Prep Program?

-Jacksonville Commitment
+Jacksonville Commitment (Freshmen)

-Thousands of Duval County public school students who have the desire to further their educational goals may fear that they lack the resources to continue their academic careers beyond high school.
+Thousands of Duval County public school students who have the desire to further their educational goals may fear they lack the resources to continue their academic careers beyond high school.
 The University of North Florida offers The Jacksonville Commitment Scholarship to eligible students who meet the academic standards required for admission to the University.

 Who is eligible for The Jacksonville Commitment Scholarship?